tomerisraeli/ashes-and-dust-cli/README.md

 1. the data_handler api its handler should implement - is it local or is it remote?
 2. is it similar to other data types or should I write the code myself?
-3. after the handler is implemented add it to list of handlers on the [constants file](utils/constants.py) make sure the look at the [utils](utils) that already exists, you save yourself some time using functions that are already implemented
+3. after the handler is implemented add it to list of handlers on the [constants file](utils/constants.py) make sure the look at the [utils](utils) that already exists, you may save yourself some time using functions that are already implemented